Thabang-Mabula/IBMCompetition/README.md

 ### Pre-requisites
 You'll need to have Node.js and NPM installed.
 For installation instructions, please visit: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.

+You'll also need the .env file for this project which holds the API-specific configs for this project.
+Please contact me privately if you're interested in running this locally.

 ### Running Locally

 - Clone the repo to a local directory
+- Paste the .env file in the base folder
 - Open your terminal in the base folder and install all dependencies using the following cli command:
 `npm install`
 - Run the application by executing the following cli command: